Nathan Bedford Forrest: Fort Pillow massacre

 Union and Republican-aligned editorial cartoonist Thomas Nast often awarded Forrest "with an ironic Fort Pillow 'medal' when he skewered him in a dozen cartoons as a prominent white supremacy, Lost Cause of the Confederacy symbol."

-At the time of the massacre, General Grant was no longer in Tennessee but had transferred to the east to command all U.S. troops.
+At the time of the massacre, General Grant was no longer in Tennessee but had transferred to the east to command all Union troops.
 Grant wrote in his memoirs that Forrest, in his report of the battle, had "left out the part which shocks humanity to read".

-Because of the events at Fort Pillow, the U.S. public and press viewed Forrest as a war criminal.
+Because of the events at Fort Pillow, the Union public and press viewed Forrest as a war criminal.
 A Knoxville correspondent for the New York Tribune wrote that Forrest and his brothers were "slave drivers and woman whippers", while Forrest himself was described as "mean, vindictive, cruel, and unscrupulous".
 The Confederate press steadfastly defended Forrest's reputation.

 According to a historian studying in the Cumberland River valley during the Civil War, "Fully aware of the significance of the large-scale recruitment of black troops, the Confederates did what they could to disrupt it...Forrest himself, operating in west Tennessee, chose to interpret his stunning victory over a racially mixed garrison at Fort Pillow in April as, in part, a warning about using black troops.
 He described the battle graphically, recounted exaggerated Union casualty figures, and noted, 'It is hoped that these facts will demonstrate to the Northern people that negro soldiers cannot cope with the Southerners.'"

-S.C.
-Gwynne writes, "Forrest's responsibility for the massacre has been actively debated for a century and a half. ...
+S. C. Gwynne writes, "Forrest's responsibility for the massacre has been actively debated for a century and a half. ...
 No direct evidence suggests that he ordered the shooting of surrendering or unarmed men, but to fully exonerate him from responsibility is also impossible".